a-maier/lhef/Readme.md

 A library for interacting with files in the Les Houches Event File (LHEF) format.

-Currently, lhef only supports reading via the `Reader` struct.
+Lhef supports both reading and writing via the `Reader` and ``Writer` structs.
 Information about the generator run is provided in a `HEPRUP` object and each event is stored in a `HEPEUP` object.
 These structs correspond to the Fortran common blocks of the same names in the [original proposal](https://arxiv.org/abs/hep-ph/0109068v1), but contain